Modernly designed loft bathroom in Robin Hood

 Dormer attic conversions are less costly than mansard or hip-to-gable conversions, however will still add a bargain of extra headroom and flooring area.

-Hip-to-gable attic conversions work by expanding the sloping ‘hip’ roof at the side of your home outwards to produce a vertical ‘gable’ wall, developing more internal loft area.
+Hip-to-gable attic conversions work by expanding the sloping ‘hip’ roof at the side of your property outwards to produce a vertical ‘gable’ wall, developing more internal loft area.
 This kind of conversion will only work on detached or semi-detached houses, as it needs a totally free sloping side roof.

 Mansard attic extensions run along the whole length of your house’s roof and will alter the angle of the roof slope, making it practically vertical.
 These tend to be the most costly kind of conversion, however will result in a significant amount of extra area.